Aston Martin DBS (2007): DBS Volante (2009-2012)

 The DBS Volante includes a motorized retractable fabric roof controlled by a button in the centre console and can fold into the compartment located behind the seats in 14 seconds after the press of the button.
 The roof can be opened or closed while at speeds up to 48 kph.
 Apart from the roof, changes include a new wheel design available for both the coupé and volante versions and a 2+2 seating configuration also available for both versions.
 Other features include rear-mounted six-speed manual or optional six-speed ‘Touchtronic 2’ automatic gearbox, Bang & Olufsen BeoSound in-car entertainment system with 13 speakers.
 With a kerb weight of 1810 kg, the Volante is heavier than the coupe due to chassis stiffening modifications.
 The Volante accelerates from 0 to 62 mi/h in 4.3 seconds and has a maximum speed of 191 mi/h.

 Deliveries of the DBS Volante began in the third quarter of 2009.

 Carbon Black, UB-2010 Limited Edition (2010)

 In 2010, Aston Martin introduced two special editions of the DBS.

-Available for DBS and the V12 Vantage, the "Carbon Black" edition includes unique carbon black paint work (as well as orange and grey), Touchtronic gearbox, obsidian black or orange interior and lightweight seats.
+Available for the DBS and V12 Vantage, the "Carbon Black" edition includes unique carbon black paint work (as well as orange and grey), Touchtronic gearbox, obsidian black or orange interior and lightweight seats.

-DBS UB-2010 Limited Edition is a limited (20 DBS coupés and twenty DBS Volantes) version of DBS coupé and Volante named after Dr. Ulrich Bez, the then CEO of Aston Martin Lagonda Limited, commemorating the tenth year of his appointment.
-This edition comes with the Touchtronic gearbox or a 6-speed manual gearbox upon request, azurite black exterior colour, blue brake calipers and a bronze coloured interior.
+The DBS UB-2010 Limited Edition is a limited (20 DBS coupés and twenty DBS Volantes) version of the DBS coupé and Volante named after Dr. Ulrich Bez, the then CEO of Aston Martin Lagonda Limited, commemorating the tenth year of his appointment.
+This edition comes with the Touchtronic gearbox or a 6-speed manual gearbox upon request, Azurite Black exterior colour, blue brake calipers and a bronze coloured interior.

 The DBS UB-2010 Limited Edition was unveiled at the 80th Geneva Motor Show.